mestrefernando/JS_piano/README.md

-This one will be fore Web Developer
+This one will be for Web Developer stuff.